RazerMS/Talent-Recruitment/README.md

 - Experience in API and dependency integration
 - Experience using common Source Code Management tools, such as GIT.
 - Experience working in an agile or lean software development environment
-- Fundamental appreciation of UIUX concepts
+- Fundamental appreciation of UI/UX concepts
 - Good understanding of OOP and SOLID principles
 - Good understanding of security concepts and session management (SSO)
 - Deep hands-on technical expertise and problem-solving skills